Why can't I access my account?

 Can UV light take the place of a filter?

-No. The Haven (AH-1) or Haven Plus should be used in conjunction with standard and high-end filters.
+No. The AH-1 should be used in conjunction with standard and high-end filters.
 HVAC filters trap airborne particles based on their size, allowing most microorganisms to pass through undeterred.
 The UV light attacks microorganisms.
-It is recommended to install the Haven or Haven Plus downstream of the air filter.
+It is recommended to install the AH-1 downstream of the air filter.